TheSortedChaos/wavefront-reader/documentation/to-do-list.md

 # ToDo - List

 This is the todo list.
-My second brain for not-forgetting stuff.
+The second brain for not-forgetting stuff.

 - add log messages
 - update readme